May 7, 2019 by Alexz Miller

 Instagram polls are simple to use and packed full of handy statistical information.
 Sure, they’re not going to tell you everything you need for a comprehensive user persona, but they’ll put you on the right track.

-For instance, Mimi Hammer, the swimwear brand, used their polls to figure out whether customers preferred high-waist swim-suits, hipster cuts, or low-rise Bikini pants.
+For instance, Mimi Hammer, the swimwear brand which is now known as Mimi & August, used their polls to figure out whether customers preferred high-waist swim-suits, hipster cuts, or low-rise Bikini pants.

 Hey presto – with one campaign, the company knew exactly where they should be focusing their efforts with their next line of bikini offerings.